Ruvindaf/analytics-webscraping-api-python/README.md

 ## 📂 Project Structure

+# Executive Summary

+This project investigates the relationships between the All Share Price Index (ASPI) and various macroeconomic indicators, explores the predictive power of these variables, and assesses the influence of international stock markets on the Sri Lankan stock market.
+The analysis is based on a comprehensive dataset compiled from multiple sources, including the Colombo Stock Exchange, the Central Bank of Sri Lanka, X-Rates website(web scrape) and Alpha Vantage API.

+#### Data Acquisition Techniques

+The analysis relies on a comprehensive dataset compiled from multiple reputable sources.
+Data acquisition techniques included both static and dynamic methods to ensure a robust and diverse data collection.

+1. **Static Data Acquisition**
+   - **Historical Values from Colombo Stock Exchange**: Daily closing values for ASPI and S&P SL20 were sourced from the official Colombo Stock Exchange website.
+This ensured reliable and accurate historical market data.
+   - **Macroeconomic Indicators from the Central Bank of Sri Lanka**: Interest rates and inflation rates were obtained from the Central Bank of Sri Lanka's official website.
+This provided authoritative and up-to-date economic data.
+   - **Access to CSE Data**: As an investor in the CSE, I have privileged access to detailed market data, enhancing the reliability and depth of the analysis.

+2. **Dynamic Data Acquisition**
+   - **API Data Retrieval**: Data for the London and Shanghai stock markets were dynamically acquired using the Alpha Vantage API.
+This approach enabled the collection of real-time and historical stock market data from these international markets, facilitating comparative analysis.

+   - **Web Scraping Exchange Rates**: Exchange rates from 01/01/2019 to 30/04/2024 were dynamically acquired by web scraping from the X-Rates website.
+This method involved extracting the daily USD/LKR exchange rate data to ensure accurate and comprehensive currency information.

+**Sources and Access Dates**
+- **Interest Rates**: Central Bank of Sri Lanka - Website (https://www.cbsl.lk/eResearch/Modules/RD/SearchPages/CMB_LendingAndDeposit.aspx), accessed on 07/05/2024.
+- **Inflation Rates**: Central Bank of Sri Lanka - Website (https://www.cbsl.gov.lk/measures-of-consumer-price-inflation), accessed on 07/05/2024.
+- **Exchange Rates**: Exchange rates were web scraped from the **X-Rates website** (https://www.x-rates.com/historical/?from=LKR&amount=1&date=), accessed on 20/05/2024.
+- **Sri Lankan Stock Market Data**: ASPI and S&P SL20 values from the Colombo Stock Exchange official website (https://cse.lk/), accessed on 08/05/2024.
+- **International Stock Market Data**: Acquired using the Alpha Vantage API (https://www.alphavantage.co/), accessed on 07/05/2024.

 # Web Scraping – USD to LKR Exchange Rate (2019)

 This script scrapes historical exchange rate data (USD to LKR) from [x-rates.com](https://www.x-rates.com/) for the period from **January 1, 2019 to April 30, 2019**.